 Additionally, blastocyst transfer allows for a more selective choice of transfer.
 While lab-developed embryos may not have enough time to fully demonstrate their overall viability, more advanced blastocysts can.
 Additionally, because a more informed decision can be made, fewer blastocysts are typically transferred which reduces the chances of multiple pregnancies.

 - Additional expense

 - Prolonged exposure of the embryo to the conditions of a lab (versus the uterus)

-- Requirement of high-level lab equipment and capabilities
+- The requirement of high-level lab equipment and capabilities

-- Potential of having no embryos to transfer
+- The potential of having no embryos to transfer